• +1-703-684-6777

 The front landing gear looks to be permanently mounted under the forward wings.
 The Z-300 has a fairly large rudder in the rear of the aircraft with no horizontal stabilizer.
 The third wheel for the landing gear is located directly under the rudder.
 Again, complexity is reduced by this type of aircraft design and the aircraft weight is kept to a minimum without the hydraulics and corresponding mechanical gear used with retractable landing gear.

 The aircraft has a transparent canopy over the cockpit providing excellent visibility in all directions for both passengers.
-This eVTOL aircraft design is taking full advantage of Distributed Electric Propulsion (DEP) (extremely efficient, safe, and reliable propulsion; excellent handling, reduction of weight, and reducing the complexity the aircraft), the benefits of airplane wings for maximizing it flight range and the benefits of helicopter vertical flight by its tilting wings and propellers.
+This eVTOL aircraft design is taking full advantage of distributed electric propulsion (DEP) (extremely efficient, safe, and reliable propulsion; excellent handling, reduction of weight, and reducing the complexity the aircraft), the benefits of airplane wings for maximizing it flight range and the benefits of helicopter vertical flight by its tilting wings and propellers.

 Specifications:

-• Aircraft type: eVTOL
+• Aircraft type: Passenger eVTOL concept design aircraft

 • Piloting: Semi-autonomous

-• Passengers: 2
+• Passengers: 2 passengers

-• Seating configuration: Tandem
+• Seating configuration: Tandem seating

-• Cruise speed: 222 km/h (138 mph)
+• Cruise speed (estimated): 222 km/h (138 mph)

-• Range: Up to 300 km (186 miles)
+• Range (estimated): Up to 300 km (186 miles)

-• Total flight time: 90 minutes
+• Total flight time (estimated): 90 minutes

-• Maximum Take-Off Weight (MTOW): 1,000 kg (2,204 lb) VTOL
+• Maximum takeoff weight (MTOW) (estimated): 1,000 kg (2,204 lb) VTOL

 • Electric motors: 4X 35 kW continuous power

-• Power: 100% electric
+• Power: Batteries

 • Wing configuration: Tandem tapered wing configuration

-• Airframe: Composite
+• Airframe: Carbon fiber composite

 • Landing gear: Tail dragger.
 (Two wheels under the wings and a wheel under the rear rudder.)